maayansharon10/maayansharon10/Readme.md

 # 💫 About Me:
-:mortar_board: I’m currently pursuing a master's degree in computer science at Hebrew University of Jerusalem,  researching NLP.<br>🌱 <br>💬 Ask me about anything you see on my repo.
+:mortar_board: I’m currently pursuing a master's degree in computer science at Hebrew University of Jerusalem,  researching NLP. <br>💬 Ask me about anything you see on my repo.
 Those are mostly exercises and tasks from my B.Sc CS courses, hopefully some more in the future!<br>⚡ Worked as a full stack software engineer (student position).

 ## 🌐 Socials: